Resource Recovery Services / Recycling

 Black and white newsprint including all inserts found in a newspaper

-Although paints are accepted we find that the best way to manage oil-based paint is to "Use It Up" or "Pass It On."
+Although paints are not accepted we find that the best way to manage oil-based paint is to "Use It Up" or "Pass It On."
 Small amounts of paint can be mixed together with other colors or bulked together and used as a primer coat on jobs where the final finish is not critical.
 Avoid creating waste at the start.
 Also adding mulch or letting the paint dry can be another way of safe disposal.